readthedocs/readthedocs.org/docs/user/custom-domains.rst

    The canonical domain configures the primary domain the documentation will serve from, and also sets the domain search engines use for search results when hosting from multiple domains.
-   Projects can only have one canonical domain, which is the :ref:`default-subdomain <project's default subdomain>` if no other canonical domain is defined.
+   Projects can only have one canonical domain, which is the :ref:`project's default subdomain <default-subdomain>` if no other canonical domain is defined.

 .. seealso::